shmuelie/mfi-custom-code/README.md

 will also run `make` on the Buildroot submodule and configure CMake to use the cross-compiler for MIPS.
 The resulting binaries can be copied and run on the mFi devices.

+## Useful mFi Stuff:

+- `/var/etc/persistent/` is the home directory when you SSH in and the "persistent" folder.
+- The `save` alias will save the persistent folders data to flash memory, so it will be there after a reboot.
+- If `/var/etc/persistent/profile` exists it will be run on login.
+- If `/var/etc/persistent/rc.poststart` exists it will be run after the device starts up.